MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/event-statement.md

 ## Remarks

-Once the event has been declared, use the **RaiseEvent** statement to fire the event.
+After the event has been declared, use the **[RaiseEvent](raiseevent-statement.md)** statement to fire the event.
 A syntax error occurs if an **Event** declaration appears in a [standard module](../../Glossary/vbe-glossary.md#standard-module).
 An event can't be declared to return a value.
-A typical event might be declared and raised as shown in the following fragments:
+A typical event might be declared and raised as shown in the following fragments.

 ```vb
 ' Declare an event at module level of a class module